suncoast-devs/handbook/lessons/react-intro/lecture.md

   return (
     <article className="intro-article">
       <h2 className="article-title">
-        Student Graduation is Right Around the Corner
+        <p>FROM THE COMPONENT</p> Student Graduation is Right Around the Corner
       </h2>
       <p>Our next cohort of students will be graduating in just over a week.</p>
       <a className="read-more" href="#here">